scylladb/scylladb/docs/operating-scylla/security/enable-authorization.rst

 ====================

 Authorization is the process by where users are granted permissions, which entitle them to access or change data on specific keyspaces, tables, or an entire datacenter.
-Authorization for Scylla is done internally within Scylla and is not done with a third party such as LDAP or OAuth.
+Authorization for ScyllaDB is done internally within ScyllaDB and is not done with a third party such as LDAP or OAuth.
 Granting permissions to users requires the use of a role such as Database Administrator and requires a user who has been :doc:`authenticated </operating-scylla/security/authentication>`.

 Authorization is enabled using the authorizer setting in scylla.yaml.
-Scylla has two authorizers available:
+ScyllaDB has two authorizers available:

 * ``AllowAllAuthorizer`` (default setting) - which performs no checking and so effectively grants all permissions to all roles.
 This must be used if AllowAllAuthenticator is the configured :doc:`authenticator </operating-scylla/security/authentication>`.

-* ``CassandraAuthorizer`` - which implements permission management functionality and stores its data in Scylla system tables.
+* ``CassandraAuthorizer`` - which implements permission management functionality and stores its data in ScyllaDB system tables.

 .. note:: Once Authorization is enabled, **all users must**:

    * Have :ref:`roles <roles>` and permissions (set by a DBA with :ref:`superuser <superuser>` credentials) configured.
-   * Use a user/password to :ref:`connect <access>` to Scylla.
+   * Use a user/password to :ref:`connect <access>` to ScyllaDB.

 Enabling Authorization
 ----------------------